Jabal Ajlun: Ottoman period

 During Ottoman rule (1517–1917), Jabal Ajlun was consistently the most populated area in Transjordan, with at least eighty permanently inhabited villages recorded in 16th-century tax censuses and in 19th-century travel accounts.
 This marks a sharp distinction from the rest of Transjordan which saw extensive periods of sparse population.
 Jabal Ajlun owed its viability to its plentiful rainfall and its hilly terrain, which helped protect it from Bedouin marauding.
 Administratively, the area was divided into several nahiyes (subdistricts), or effectively communes, each controlled by a local za'im (communal leader; pl. zu'ama).
 By the mid-19th century, there were eight nahiyes in the district, two of which, Kafarat and Bani Juhma, had survived from the 17th century.
 The other six nahiyes were Ajlun, Kura, al-Sur, Wastiyya, Bani Abid, and Jerash.
 In the southern, more mountainous nahiyes the zu'ama were practically autonomous.
-There, the Ajlun nahiye, one of the most populuous in Jabal Ajlun, was controlled by the long-established Furayhat family of Kafrinja and the Ajloun Castle.
-The smaller, but densely populated Kura nahiye to Ajlun's north was controlled by the Furayhat's chief rivals, the Shuraydat family of Tibna, who had taken over Kura after driving out the Rushdan family to Kafr al-Ma, and eventually into the Jordan Valley.
+There, the Ajlun nahiye, one of the most populous in Jabal Ajlun, was controlled by the long-established Furayhat family of Kafrinja and the Ajloun Castle.
+The smaller, but densely populated Kura nahiye to Ajlun's north was controlled by the Furayhats' chief rivals, the Shuraydat family of Tibna, who had taken over Kura after driving out the Rushdan family to Kafr al-Ma, and eventually into the Jordan Valley.
 The northern and eastern nahiyes were less defensible due to their more open terrain and were thus vulnerable to raids by Bedouin tribes.